Natak-Mesh/Nucleus_V1/reticulum_mesh/tak_transmission/reticulum_module/new_implementation/peer_discovery_README.md

 - Broadcasts our presence on the network
 - Processes announces from other peers
 - Uses responsive announces to quickly form mesh connections
-- A thread runs in the background to periodically send announces every ANNOUNCE_INTERVAL seconds
+- A daemon thread runs in the background to periodically send announces every ANNOUNCE_INTERVAL seconds
 - Skips processing of our own announces to prevent loops

 ### Critical Implementation Detail: Destination Hashes